 Primary school students are highly creative and sociable.
-A teacher must search for ways on how to effectively and efficiently approach the students in a classroom so each one can participate in collaborative works.
+A teacher must search for ways to effectively and efficiently approach the students in a classroom so each one can participate in collaborative work.
 Parents have the option to pick a school for their kids but the parents must be knowledgeable about the curriculum being offered by their school of choice.
 Learning mostly happens inside the campus and the students' development mostly relies on the school, the teachers, and the tools and methods that are being used for learning.
 Engage your children in schools that use effective methods that allow children to be collaborative, proactive, and productive inside the room.

 Let the children lead